Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs_folder/prelab8.md

 [^1]: The process of finding the rate constant is typically done through calculating the [reaction order](https://chem.libretexts.org/Bookshelves/Physical_and_Theoretical_Chemistry_Textbook_Maps/Supplemental_Modules_(Physical_and_Theoretical_Chemistry)/Kinetics/03%3A_Rate_Laws/3.03%3A_The_Rate_Law/3.3.03%3A_Reaction_Order), then using data about previous reactions to calculate the values for the [rate equation](https://chem.libretexts.org/Bookshelves/General_Chemistry/Chemistry_1e_(OpenSTAX)/12%3A_Kinetics/12.04%3A_Rate_Laws) and then solving.
-This work is not a work on chemistry, so these concepts will not be covered in detail.
+This work is not a work on dynamics in chemical engineering, so these concepts will not be covered in detail.

+[^2]: This is controversial, but in a general sense, ODEs are a single independent variable and function species of a PDE.
+This leads to other differences between PDEs and ODEs such as geometry and the fact that uniqueness and existence theorems matter for solution methods unlike an ODE.

+[^3]: There are three general types of PDE: Elliptic (Steady-State such as Laplace's Equation), Parabolic (time-dependent and dynamic), and Hyperbolic (wave-like with well-defined IVPs).
+Read {ref}`sec:differential_equations` for more details, or if you want an extensive book on the topic, {cite}`bers1964partial`.

+[^4]: In customary units, this is 48 BTU/(h⋅ft⋅°F), if the reader is using customary units for engineering, at least one of the authors would recommend reconsidering that choice.